Reine Alapini-Gansou

 Reine Adélaïde Sophie Alapini-Gansou (born 11 August 1956) is a Beninese jurist who has been a judge of the International Criminal Court since March 2018.

+In June 2025, She was among the four ICC judges sanctioned by Trump administration.

 Early life and education

 Alapini-Gansou was born in Abidjan in Ivory Coast on August 11, 1956.
 She has a degree in Common Law from the University of Lyon in France and a master's degree in Business Law and Judicial lCareers from the National University of Benin.
 She also has a joint postgraduate degree from the Universities of Maastricht, Lomé and Bhutan.